Education is the most powerful weapon you can use to change the world.

 Some Work Experience

-If you have actual work experience, you can keep the education to a minimum.
-You should describe the work duties and achievements in detail.
+If you have actual work experience, you can keep the education section concise.

 As a college student or recent graduate, place your resume education section at the beginning of your resume.